melisbozali/dsa210-movie-success-prediction/README.md

 ## Model Results

-- KNN achieved high accuracy but very low recall, failing to identify divorced individuals effectively
+The following models were tested:

-- Logistic Regression provided balanced but moderate performance
+- Logistic Regression
+- K-Nearest Neighbors (KNN)
-- Decision Tree improved recall significantly
+- Decision Tree
+- Random Forest

+Because the dataset is imbalanced, recall was prioritized over accuracy.

+Main results:

-- Random Forest achieved the highest recall and performed best overall
+- Logistic Regression achieved the highest recall and was selected as the best model.
+- Decision Tree and Random Forest also performed well in recall.
+- KNN achieved high accuracy but very low recall, meaning it failed to identify divorced individuals effectively.

-Random Forest was selected as the best model due to its ability to detect the minority class.
+Overall, Logistic Regression was the most suitable model for this project because the main goal was to correctly identify divorced individuals in the minority class.
 ---

 ## Confounding Variables